1998 Masters Tournament

 In one of the most remarkable performances of his career, Jack Nicklaus tied for sixth place at the age of 58.
-His final round 68 (−4) yielded a 283 (−5), the lowest 72-hole score by a player over age 50 at the Masters.
+His final round 68 (−4) yielded a 283 (−5), the lowest 72-hole score by a player over age 50 at the Masters until Phil Mickelson shot a score of 280 (−8) in the 2023 tournament.
 Nicklaus was in contention for the title until well into the back nine holes in the final round.
 It was his last serious run for a major championship, twelve years after his sixth Masters victory in 1986.

 In his first Masters, David Toms shot a 29 (−7) on the back nine on Sunday, en route to a 64 (−8).
 He had six consecutive birdies on holes 12–17.

 O'Meara's win came in his 15th attempt at Augusta, setting a record for appearances before a victory.
 He had previously been considered one of the best players to never win a major.
 Later in July, he won the Open Championship and earned PGA Tour Player of the Year honors for 1998.

 Matt Kuchar, a 19-year-old sophomore at Georgia Tech, was the low amateur at even-par 288 and tied for 21st place.
 The reigning U.S. Amateur champion, he carded a four-under 68 in the third round.